"This Post contains affiliate links; we earn commissions if you shop through the links on this page."

-If you’re looking for an easier way to collect donations on your blog, I’m going to show you how to use WPForms Donation form templates to collect payments on your website.
+If you’re looking for an easier way to collect donations on your blog, I will show you how to use WPForms Donation form templates to collect payments on your website.

 For many website owners and nonprofit organizations, the simplest way to accept donations is to add a PayPal donate button to their website.